 Most expats rent an apartment in Munich.
 The first step to finding one is to approach an agent or to subscribe to a website that lists rentals.
 Local newspapers also contain listings.

 Expats who use an agent will need to submit a form that summarises what they're looking for.
 The agent will contact them if there are any properties that match their specifications and give a time and date for a viewing.
 House hunters shouldn't be surprised if there are several other people at the viewing, and the trick is to stay professional and express interest immediately.

 Once they've been short-listed, potential tenants are sent an application form which they should submit as soon as possible.
 If their application is successful, they can expect to pay a three-month security deposit upon signing a contract, as well as an agent's fee equivalent to around two months' rent.

 After finding a suitable property, expats need to arrange a time to view it with the landlord/agent.
 Group viewings are fairly common in Munich and it might be a little overwhelming to find as many as 25 other potential tenants viewing the same property.

 If interested in a property, expats should express this as soon as possible.
 In many cases, especially in the more popular areas, landlords will have the pick on applications.
 As such, expats should ensure their paperwork is in order to complete an application quickly.
 Usually, applicants are required to provide a copy of their ID/passport, work permit (if applicable) and wage slips or contract of employment.
 In some cases, expats may be required to provide references from either their employer or previous landlords.

-The length of a lease in Munich can vary, but it is usually a year long.
+The length of a lease in Munich can vary, but is usually a year.
 Expats should read the document carefully to ensure that they are aware of how much notice they are required to give their landlord should they wish to terminate the contract early.
 An inventory should also be carried out and any damage to the property noted down formally to ensure that the full security deposit is returned at the end of the lease.